gionn/alfresco-dockerfiles-bakery/README.md

 ```

 This command will build locally all the docker images this project offers.
-At the time of writing, these are:

-- Alfresco Content Repository (Enterprise) 23.2.2
-- Alfresco Search Enterprise 4.4.0
-- Alfresco Transformation Services 4.1.3

-Currently available make offers the following targets in order tobuild images:

-- all: build all images
-- repo: build the Alfresco Content Repository image
-- search_enterprise: build the Alfresco Search Enterprise images
-- ats: build the Alfresco Transformation Service images
-- tengines: build the Alfresco Transform engine images
-- connectors: build the Alfresco Connectors images (MS-Teams & MS-Office365)
+For more information on the available images, browse the top level folders,
+excluding `artifacts_cache`, `scripts` and `test`.

+For more information on the available targets, see [Makefile](./Makefile).

-Bellow are some environment variables dedicated to the `make` wrapper which
+Below are some environment variables dedicated to the `make` wrapper which
 can be used to customize the build process:

 - BAKE_NO_CACHE: Set to `1` to disable the cache during the build process
 - BAKE_NO_PROVENANCE: Set to `1` to not add provenance metadata during the build
   process.
 This is mostly useful if your registry do not support it.

-## Building the specific images

-If you want to build a specific image, you can run one of the following make target:

-- repo: build the Alfresco Content Repository image
-- search_enterprise: build the Alfresco Search Enterprise images
-- ats: build the Alfresco Transformation Service images

 ## Customizing the images